Snooker: Variants

+Commercial adaptations

+Variants of snooker are sometimes introduced to increase the speed and entertainment value of a tournament for television broadcasts or live audiences.
+The Snooker Shoot Out is a variant snooker tournament consisting of single frame matches for an accelerated format.
+First staged in 1990, the idea was resurrected in 2011 with a modified version that was added to the professional tour in the 201011 season and upgraded to a ranking event in 2017.
+Snooker 900 is a newer variant similar to the shoot-out rules, first introduced in 2022 in non-professional and professional events such as the John Virgo Trophy.
+Each match consists of a single frame of at most 900 seconds, i.e. 15 minutes, with differing additional variant rules depending on the competition intended to reduce prolonged safety exchanges.

 Other games have been designed with an increased number of object balls in play.
 One example is "snooker plus", which included two additional colours: an orange ball worth eight points positioned between pink and blue, and a purple ball worth ten points positioned between brown and blue, increasing the maximum possible break to 210.
 Introduced at the 1959 News of the World Snooker Plus Tournament, this variant failed to gain popularity and is no longer played.

 Power Snooker was a short-lived cue sport based on aspects of snooker and pool; this was first played competitively in 2010 and again in 2011, but the format was discontinued after it failed to gain widespread appeal.
 Using nine red balls racked in a diamond shaped pack at the start of the game, the matches were limited to a fixed game-play period of 30 minutes.
 Tenball was a snooker variant designed specifically for the television show of the same name, an LWT production that was broadcast for one series in 1995.
 An extra ball worth ten points (the yellow and black "tenball") was added between the blue and pink, and the game had a slightly revised set of rules compared to the standard game.